-No matter which cream you choose, make sure that it is fresh or you may have wasted your liquor.
+No matter which cream you choose, make sure that it is fresh or you will just be wasting liquor.
 Check the dates!

 How Strong Is the White Russian?

 If we were to use an 80 proof vodka and mix the White Russian according to the recipe above, it would be approximately 24% ABV (48 proof).
 Even though it will mellow a bit as the ice melts, it is a deceptive cocktail and a little more potent than you may think.